 5. Exact logo use

-Use DT logos exactly as used by DT and T-Mobile USA logos exactly as used by T-Mobile, without any alteration or modification to the design, words, colors and/or proportions.
+Use DT logos exactly as used by DT and T-Mobile logos exactly as used by T-Mobile and its subsidiaries, without any alteration or modification to the design, words, colors and/or proportions.

 6. Visual distinctiveness

-For Marks that are words (as opposed to logos and designs), capitalize the first letter of the Mark, put the entire Mark in capital letters or in italics, underline the Mark, or put the entire Mark in quotation marks, in order to make the Mark visually distinct from surrounding text.
+For Marks that are words (as opposed to logos and designs), capitalize the first letter of the Mark, put the entire Mark in capital letters, in italics, or in bold font, underline the Mark, or put the entire Mark in quotation marks, in order to make the Mark visually distinct from surrounding text.

 For other Marks, such as logos, keep them visually distinct and separate from surrounding text and design elements.
-In particular, keep the T-MOBILE® logo as a stand-alone element, without other marks or logos grouped with it, including by maintaining a visual distinction between your company name and the T-MOBILE® logo.
-Unless you are a licensed user and your agreement permits you to do so, do not make the T-MOBILE® logo so prominent that the media appears to be from T-Mobile; the size and placement of the Marks in your media must clearly reflect that you are an independent entity.
+In particular, keep the T-Mobile® logo, the T® logo, the Sprint® logo, the Metro® by T-Mobile logo, the Nextel logo, the Assurance Wireless® logo and the GoTo® logo as stand-alone elements, without other marks or logos grouped with them, including by maintaining a visual distinction between your company name and our logos.
+Unless you are a licensed user and your agreement permits you to do so, do not make our logos so prominent that the media appears to be from T-Mobile or its subsidiaries; the size and placement of the Marks in your media must clearly reflect that you are an independent entity.

 7. Adoption and use as trademarks or other assets.

 Do not adopt the Marks, or confusingly similar versions of the Marks, as your own trademarks or other brand-related assets.
-By way of example and not limitation, do not copy or imitate any trade dress, such as the color palate and color combinations, graphics, sounds, imagery, typefaces or stylizations used by T-Mobile.
+By way of example and not limitation, do not copy or imitate any trade dress, such as the color palette and color combinations, graphics, sounds, imagery, typefaces or stylizations used by T-Mobile or its subsidiaries.
 By way of further example and not limitation, do not use the Marks, or confusingly similar versions of the Marks, as all or part of a: